-286 'Insights about Digital Transformation and ICT Opportunities for Brazil Report and Recommendations' (Deloitte, January 2019), suggests a higher awareness of the key role that FDI and other sources of venture funding play in bringing new technology investment opportunities into the country.
+9.13.
+RAMP UP THE DESIGN OF TECHNOLOGICAL REGULATORY FRAMEWORKS private sector, on the other hand, adopts and adapts to these same technologies at a faster rate.
+In doing so, companies compensate for the lack of public sector promotion of new technologies via tech transfer and using international financial resources.
+This also suggests a higher awareness of the key role that FDI and other sources of venture funding play in bringing new technology investment opportunities into the country.
 Thus, promoting the swift enactment of regulation would not only help promote these technologies but also help create an innovation funding environment that appears not to be yet fully developed in Brazil.